-As part of Mental Health Awareness Week, we are sharing stories of how people have benefited from ²gether services.
+As part of Mental Health Awareness Week, we are sharing stories of how people have benefited from Gloucestershire Health and Care services.

 Karen, from Gloucestershire, contacted Let’s Talk for support with her obsessive compulsive disorder (OCD) tendencies.